A well-kept secret amongst enthusiastic drinkers, these hidden bars in Singapore aren't hard to find if you know where to look!

 Mama Diam, #01-01, 38 Prinsep Street, Singapore 188665

 Let the drinks (and gin puns) BeGin.
-Hidden above English pub The Penny Black at Boat Quay, this gin-obsessed lounge might be easy to miss at first glance – a testament to a good speakeasy.
-Once you do spot it (follow the pink neon light sign that says ‘gin this way’), you’ll be transported to an eclectic hidden bar inspired by Britain’s Industrial Revolution and the gin craze in the 1700s.
-The drinks menu is filled with British- and Indian-inspired tipples, theatrical cocktails and over 50 gins from around the globe that will take you on a multi-sensory ride.
+Hidden above English pub The Penny Black at Boat Quay, this gin-obsessed lounge is easy to miss at first glance – a testament to a good speakeasy.
+But once you do spot it, you’ll be transported to an eclectic hidden bar.
+It takes inspiration from Britain’s Industrial Revolution and the gin craze in the 1700s.
+The drinks menu is filled with British- and Indian-inspired tipples.
+With theatrical cocktails and over 50 gins from around the globe, it’ll take you on a multi-sensory ride.

 BeGin, 27A Boat Quay, The Penny Black (upstairs), Singapore 049817